(Continued from Potiphar’s Wife III)

 “That is an order, General,” the President says, giving her friend a hard stare.

 “Jacinta, I want to find all the members of the Network and have them arrested.
-I will talk to the Inspector General of Police, the DCI, and the DPP to work with you.
-I want some arrests today, now that you agents have unearthed the network.
+Coordinate with the IG and the DCI because I want some arrests today, now that your agents have unearthed the network.
 Jane, get the communications team to start working on my address.
-I will be addressing the nation after someone has been arrested.
-Andrew, keep the government working,”
+I will be addressing the nation after someone has been arrested.”

 She rises and leaves the room, looking every inch the Commander-in-Chief.